There are several popular Phillip Island family beaches. Those on the south coast are more surf beaches but attract families as well.

 Toddlers can play in the shallows or build sand castles.

-When the tide is out, rock pools at both ends of the beach make a ramble a must!
+When the tide is out, rock pools at both ends of the beach make a rock pool ramble a must!

 Snorkelling is possible in the larger pools, and fishing off the rocks and beach is popular.